OBiLab/NGSEvolBio/01-Project-01.md

 A selected subset of `.fastq` files are in this folder:  `/pico/scratch/userexternal/vcolonna/project_1/fastq`

-Copy in your personal data directory the ones you will work with  using the shell command `cp` command
+Copy in your personal data directory the ones you will work with  using the shell  `cp` command

 ############################
 <div id='sec3.2'/>